-Stakeholders Have Plans To Defend Ecosystems From Climate Change
+Stakeholders Defending Ecosystems Against Climate Change

 The world is at a turning point.
 Ecosystems in some regions are on the verge of collapse.
 Balancing record human populations with diminishing and degraded natural resources is getting more challenging every day.
 Meanwhile, climate change is making that balancing act more complex, as agriculture, water, wildlife and communities are feeling the impact in most regions of the world.